 The discombobulated doom-and-gloom-but-also-hopeful messages of the climate change marches make sense given its mostly adolescent-natured crowds.
 But for all the contradictions carried in the demonstrations, there indeed lies a message: that young people and teens alike have concern for their futures.
 And perhaps they aren’t a careless generation.

-Peter Stockland reported in Montreal, Rebecca Atkinson reported in Ottawa.
+Peter Stockland reported in Montreal, Rebecca Darwent reported in Ottawa.